-Since serving the Bucks County and Lehigh Valley area, the main goal of Fisher Forge is to design and produce quality hand crafted items from metal, using traditional forging and other metal working methods to create functioning and beautiful results.
+Since serving the Bucks County and Lehigh Valley area, the main goal of Fisher Forge blacksmith shop is to design and produce quality hand crafted items from metal, using traditional forging and other metal working methods to create functioning and beautiful results.

 And it’s not just homes that David’s custom blacksmithing work has been displayed in.
 It has also graced the pages of magazines including Early American Live, Wood Workers Journal, and Martha Stewart Living, (where he was listed as Martha’s favorite blacksmith).
 His work was even featured on TV, on Extreme Make Over Home Addition and DIY Network’s Money Hunters, which he helped stage and appeared on.
 Most recently he demonstrated with Chilean sculptor Francisco Gazitua at the 2014 ABANA Conference.

 David is past vice president of Pennsylvania Artist Blacksmith Association (PABA) and a member of Artist Blacksmith Association of North America (ABANA).
 He is also a juried member of both the Pennsylvania and Reading/Berks Guild of Craftsmen.
 Membership in these organizations have allowed him to continue his education in blacksmithing to create truly unique and custom works of art.

 Statement from David Fisher: “Your imagination is the limitation on your creativity.
 It is fulfilling to take a material that is cold and harsh, and make it feel warm and inviting.
 I welcome the opportunity to review your requirements and bring them to life.”